-Inability to Attract and/or Retain Tenants/Guests.
+Inability to Attract and/or Retain Tenants.
 The Company will face significant challenges attracting and retaining qualified tenants.
 These challenges could include:

-- Competition from other landlords and hotels - Changes in economic conditions could reduce demand - Occupancy rates may not be as high as anticipated - The company might have to reconfigure the building layout, and/or reduce rent or hotel rates, to remain competitive - Portions of the property could remain vacant for extended periods - The operator could not fulfill their obligation to manage property, causing an interruption in rental income - Operating expenses may be higher than anticipated
+- Competition from other landlords - Changes in economic conditions could reduce demand - Existing tenants might not renew their leases - The Company might have to make substantial improvements to the property, and/or reduce rent, to remain competitive - Portions of the property could remain vacant for extended periods - A tenant could default on its obligations, or go bankrupt, causing an interruption in rental income

 Risks Associated with Development and Construction.
 The Company is or will be engaged in development and construction.
 Development and construction can be time-consuming and are fraught with risk, including the risk that projects will be delayed or cost more than budgeted.

 Liability for Personal Injury.
 The Company might be sued for injuries that occur in or outside the project, e.g., "slip and fall" injuries.